BodyLab LLC | Effective from: March 12, 2022

 Privacy Notices: https://www.facebook.com/privacy/policy

-Legal basis: Your consent, which you provide in advance and can also withdraw later.
+Legal Basis: Your consent, which you provide beforehand and can revoke later.

 Service: Instagram